‘Give us a reason to come home’: Irish nurses hold rally at Sydney Opera House

 Up to 43,000 Irish nurses and midwives will go on strike for 24 hours on January 30th, with further 24-hour strikes planned on February 5th, 7th, 12th, 13th, and 14th.

-Minister for Finance Paschal Donohoe has ruled out a 12 per cent pay increase for nurses, claiming it could trigger a spate of public service strikes by other public workers looking for a wage hike.
+Minister for Finance Paschal Donohoe has ruled out what he says is effectively a 12 per cent pay increase for nurses, claiming it could trigger a spate of public service strikes by other public workers looking for a wage hike.

-“That route will spell massive difficulty for the ability of this wage agreement to stay in place,” he said.